RTCupid/MandelbrotFractal/README.md

 ## Annotation

 I made two version for calculations points in Mandelbrot fractal.
 First version included common cycle of calculations, second version used intrinsics to optimize program.
 My version with intrinsics showed a 1.19x increase in FPS.
 However increase of fps after using intrinsics less than expected.
-This is probably due to the fact that with optimization key -O2 compiler optimized common version using xmm registers to vectorization some calculations.
-Also it could be due to a flaw in my intrinsics function, for example bigger number of variables, which caused the processor to read some data from memory during calculations.

 ## Introduction